-The City of Birmingham purchases water from the Southeastern Oakland County Water Authority (SOCWA) at eleven locations.
-SOCWA provides GLWA water through its member distribution systems to a population of 210,000 within a 56 square mile area.
-Current members are: Berkley, Beverly Hills, Bingham Farms, Birmingham, Clawson, Huntington Woods, Lathrup Village, Pleasant Ridge, Royal Oak, Southfield and Southfield Township.
+The City of Birmingham purchases water from the Southeastern Oakland County Water Authority (SOCWA) at four locations.
+SOC-WA provides GLWA water through its member distribution systems to a population of 210,000 within a 56 square mile area.
+Current members are Berkley, Beverly Hills, Bingham Farms, Birmingham, Clawson, Huntington Woods, Lathrup Village, Pleasant Ridge, Royal Oak, Southfield and Southfield Township.

-Your source water comes from the Detroit River, situated within the Lake St. Clair, and several watersheds within U.S. and Canada.
-The Michigan Department of Environmental Quality in partnership the Detroit Water and Sewerage Department and several other governmental agencies performed a source water assessment in 2004 to determine the susceptibility or relative potential of contamination.
-The susceptibility rating is on a seventiered scale from "very low" to "very high" based primarily on geologic sensitivity, water chemistry, and contamination sources.
-The susceptibility of our Detroit River source water intakes were determined to be highly susceptible to potential contamination.
-However, all four Detroit water treatment plants that use source water from Detroit River have historically provided satisfactory treatment of this source water to meet drinking water standards.
+Your source water comes from the Detroit River, situated within the Lake St. Clair, Clinton River, Detroit River, Rouge River, Ecorse River, watersheds in the U.S. and parts of the Thames River, Little River, Turkey Creek and Sydenham watersheds in Canada.
+EGLE in partnership with the U.S. Geological Survey, the Detroit Water and Sewerage Department, and the Michigan Public Health Institute performed a source water assessment in 2004 to determine the susceptibility of GLWA's Detroit River source water for potential contamination.
+The susceptibility rating is based on a seven-tiered scale and ranges from very low to very high determined primarily using geologic sensitivity, water chemistry, and potential contaminant sources.
+The report described GLWA's Detroit River intakes as highly susceptible to potential contamination.
+However, all four GLWA water treatment plants that service the city of Detroit and draw water from the Detroit River have historically provided satisfactory treatment and meet drinking water standards.

-GLWA initiated source-water protection activities that include chemical containment, spill response, and a mercury reduction program.
+GLWA has initiated source-water protection activities that include chemical containment, spill response, and a mercury reduction program.
 GLWA participates in a National Pollutant Discharge Elimination System permit discharge program and has an emergency response management plan.
-GLWA voluntarily developed and receive approval in 2016 for a source water protection program (SWIPP) for the Detroit River intakes.
-The programs includes seven elements that include the following: roles and duties of government units and water supply agencies, delineation of a source water protection area, identification of potential of source water protection area, management approaches for protection, contingency plans, siting of new sources and public participation and education.
-If you would like to know more information about the Source Water Assessment or SWIPP, contact your water department (248) 288-5150.
+In 2016, EGLE approved the GLWA Surface Water Intake Protection Program plan.
+The programs include seven elements that include the following: roles and duties of government units and water supply agencies, delineation of a source water protection areas, identification of potential of sources of contamination, management approaches for protection, contingency plans, siting of new water sources, public participation and public education activities.
+If you would like to know more information about the Source Water Assessment report please, contact GLWA at (313) 926-8102.